SPKB24/Simple-Recipe/SOHIT_PAL.md

 to access, parse, and display the most relevant information to the user, powered by Yummly's online database of over 2 million recipes.

-To use Simple-Recipe, simply enter comma-separated ingedients into the two input fields at the top of the GUI and click Submit.
+To use Simple-Recipe, simply enter comma-separated ingredients into the two input fields at the top of the GUI and click Submit.
 This will trigger a callback function to call the Yummly API and display the data as needed.